grain-lang/grain/stdlib/rational.md

 fromIntegerRatio : (numerator: Number, denominator: Number) -> Rational
 ```

-Makes a rational from the numerator and denominator
+Creates a rational from a numerator and denominator.

 Parameters: